Check if a change affects your SMI

 - they think you deliberately sold your home cheaply

 - you gave your home to someone else instead of selling it

 If this happens, the DWP will work out how much money you’d have got from selling your house on the open market - for example through an estate agent.
-They’ll use that amount to decide how much SMI you could have paid back after you’d paid the mortgage.
+They’ll use that amount to decide how much you still owe them after you pay the mortgage.